![]() | |

 here—working in a place like this?”

-I suppose you could say it was my reward for years of hard study and
+well, I suppose you could say it was my reward for years of hard study and

-didn’t readily offer information.
+readily offer information.
 I was intrigued with the work, though, so I

 struggled to solve the mysteries he presented to me.
 Finally, one day, my hard

 work paid off.
 Dr. Braxton brought me here.”
-Dr. Mikiska held up her hand gesturing
+Dr. Mikiska held up her hand

-here—incredible breakthroughs in science, technology, and medicine.
-It’s
+accomplished here—incredible breakthroughs in science, technology, and

-never dreamt I’d see.
-Few people are aware of this facility and what goes on
+place.
+Wonders I never dreamt I’d see.
+Few people are aware of this facility

-inside these walls.
-It’s highly confidential and tightly monitored.
-I’m
+and what goes on inside these walls.
+It’s highly confidential and tightly

-fortunate to be a part of it all.”
+monitored.
+I’m fortunate to be a part of it all.”

 “It